apeunit/neueux/content/articles/03_recovery.md

 ## Background

 Cryptocurrencies greatly differ from traditional payment services.
 With crypto, your funds exist in a decentralized system rather than being held by a company.
 A user can interact with this decentralized system using two different (numerical) keys, a public and a private key.
 The public key allows you to receive transactions (your address is generated from this public key), while the private key is necessary to send transactions.
-This system is called asymmetric cryptography and is a vital aspect of all blockchains.
+This system is called asymmetric cryptography and is a vital aspect of all Blockchains.
 The private key is used to authorize a transaction.
 It is the proof that you are the owner of the account.
 As the name suggests, this private key is supposed to be private; only the user themself should have access to it, so only they can control the funds.
 Consequently, the user has full responsibility for their funds.
 If a user loses their private key, they cannot call anyone to help them recover it.
 The seed,  an initial random input from which the keys are created, needs to be backed up in order to be recovered.
 Otherwise, someone who loses their seed won't be able to recover their private key and will lose their funds forever.